 The advantages of investing in bonds through a bond mutual fund are:

 - Diversification: Bond mutual funds invest in 1000’s of different individual bonds, the fund is also owned by 1000’s of individual investors.
-Rarely do bond mutual fund invest more than 1% of their assets into any one bond, so funds are diversified.
-The binds owned in the fund have many different maturity dates, different retying, and different amounts.
-The actual type of bond fund can also dictate the level of diversification, as an example a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.
+Rarely do bond mutual funds invest more than 1% of their assets into any one bond, so funds are diversified.
+The bonds owned in the fund have many different maturity dates, different retying, and varying amounts.
+The actual type of bond fund can also dictate the level of diversification, as an example, a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.

 - Management: Bond funds are professionally managed.
 Bond managers are selected based on their experience and knowledge of the subject.
 Most bond mutual funds have ample research available to help gauge the bond market.

-- Dividends: Individual bonds pay interest once every 6 months, bond mutual funds pay dividends monthly (some occasionally quarterly).
-This is an advantage to investors who are using the bond fund as an income stream. .
+- Dividends: Individual bonds pay interest once every six months, bond mutual funds pay dividends monthly (some occasionally quarterly).
+This is an advantage to investors who are using the bond fund as an income stream.

 The disadvantages of investing in bonds through a bond mutual fund are:

-- Interest Rate Risk: Bond as a whole have a risk to them in relationship to overall interest rates.
-It is a simple inverted interest topic, if interest rates increase, an investor having to sell a bond or bond fund would receive less than their initial investment.
-The opposite is true, when interest rates decrease the value of currently owned bonds will increase.
+- Interest Rate Risk: Bonds as a whole have a risk to them in relationship to overall interest rates.
+It is a simple inverted interest topic; if interest rates increase, an investor having to sell a bond or bond fund will receive less than their initial investment.
+The opposite is true when interest rates decrease the value of currently owned bonds will increase.

 - Unstable income: Because bonds within a bond mutual fund are bought and sold regularly, the actual amount of the monthly dividend can be unpredictable.
 There is no way to know with certainty what interest rates are going to be in the future.
 A bond fund’s interest payments can fluctuate monthly based on the current bond portfolio and the earned interest.

-- Fees: Bond mutual funds contain fees, fees for acquisition, buying and selling of the portfolio, fees for daily operation and often commissions paid to the sales firm.
-Make certain you fully understand the fees before investing, they are located in the prospectus.
+- Fees: Bond mutual funds contain fees, fees for acquisition, buying and selling of the portfolio, fees for daily operation, and often commissions paid to the sales firm.
+Make sure you fully understand the costs before investing; they are located in the prospectus.